jabley/jamesabley.com/_posts/2016-06-23-the-basics.md

 This can be closely related to the first thing.
-I'm choosing to call it out here since it increasingly means that a high-performing organisation will have had interesting conversations about managing user data, scrubbing personally- identifiable information, mocking out 3rd party services like email/payments etc.
+I'm choosing to call it out here since it increasingly means that a high-performing organisation will have had interesting conversations about managing user data, scrubbing personally-identifiable information, mocking out 3rd party services like email/payments etc.

 Part of deploying to production can involve deploying to lower environments.
 How are these lower environments managed?